21+ Best Survival Podcasts (2023 Rankings & Reviews)

 The bottom line is if you have access to the Internet, you have access to a wealth of survival podcast knowledge!

 To ensure these prepping podcast rankings are accurate and bias-free, I’ve created selection criteria to eliminate any potential improprieties.

 The minimum requirements to be eligible for the best survival podcast list are:

 - Must have at least 75 ratings and reviews.

 - Must have an overall rating of 4.0 or higher.

 - Must have released a new episode within the past 60 days.

 Podcasts that make the list will be ranked according to the overall “Ratings & Reviews” score on Apple Podcasts.
 If there are “Ratings & Reviews” ties, 4.6 versus 4.6, the win will go to the show with the most “Ratings.”

 Podcasts with less than 75 reviews will be ranked against one another in the Up and Coming Survival Podcasts section.

-Now, let me share some podcast suggestions on where you can start your search!
+Now that we have that covered, let me share some podcast suggestions on where you can start your search!